turkeymana/IE_DataExtraction/README.md

 * Uses index.tsx to render the React application
 * Uses App.tsx to render the main application component

-## Installation
+## Initial Installation

-1. Start by cloning the repository from Github or if you're using the zip just continue ahead
+1. Start by downloading the zip of this repository
+2. Unzip the files to the location you'd like
+3. open up the command prompt
+4. Navigate to the unzipped folders location

 ### Start the API

-* Navigate to the `IE_DataExtraction\api\FileApi` directory in your terminal
+* Navigate to the `IE_DataExtraction-master\api\FileApi` directory in your terminal
 * You might need to run `dotnet restore` to install the C# API dependencies
-* Run the following command to start the API: `dotnet run` from the previously mentioned directory
+* Run the following command to start the API: `dotnet run`

 ### Start the React Application

+* Open another command prompt window or tab
-* Navigate to the `IE_DataExtraction` directory in your terminal
+* Navigate to the `IE_DataExtraction-master` directory in your terminal
 * Run the command `npm install` to install the React dependencies
 * Run the following command to start the React application: `npm start`